Skip to content

 Lazy & Async Command Loading

-// Define the metadata for the command separately
+// Define the command without command runner separately

 args: {